 The duration of the rotation is six weeks.
-This clerkship emphasizes training in ambulatory care knowledge and skills in one of three primary fields: Family Practice, Pediatrics and Internal Medicine.
-The major part of the student's time is spent in clinical practice with a faculty preceptor in general internal medicine, pediatrics or family medicine.
-Many of these practices are located in the San Juan Metropolitan Area, and adjacent towns.
+This clerkship emphasizes training in ambulatory care knowledge and skills in one of three primary fields: family practice, pediatrics and internal medicine.
+A major part of the student's time is spent in clinical practice with a faculty preceptor in general internal medicine, pediatrics, or family medicine.
+Many of these practices are located in the San Juan metropolitan area and adjacent towns.
 Students also attend teaching sessions once a week, for workshop and case presentations on a variety of topics relevant to primary practice.